carlosissac/mod02homework/README.md

 * Must use semantic html. --- Done, included ALT tags for images --- Issac
 * Each page must have valid and correct HTML. (use a validation service). --- Done, no errors are found in the final version. used https://validator.w3.org/nu/ --- Issac
 * Must contain your personalized information. (bio, name, images, links to social media, etc.). --- Didn't use my personal picture, it has my LinkedIn bio and links to my personal social media, and stuff that I like.
 All the pictures have working links. --- Issac
-* Must properly utilize Bootstrap components and grid system. --- used the following Boostrap link https://stackpath.bootstrapcdn.com/bootswatch/4.4.1/cyborg/bootstrap.min.css, and the following JS links to make the hamburguer link work https://code.jquery.com/jquery-3.4.1.slim.min.js, https://cdn.jsdelivr.net/npm/popper.js@1.16.0/dist/umd/popper.min.js, https://stackpath.bootstrapcdn.com/bootstrap/4.4.1/js/bootstrap.min.js
+* Must properly utilize Bootstrap components and grid system. --- used the following Boostrap link https://stackpath.bootstrapcdn.com/bootswatch/4.4.1/cyborg/bootstrap.min.css, and the following JS links to make the hamburger link work https://code.jquery.com/jquery-3.4.1.slim.min.js, https://cdn.jsdelivr.net/npm/popper.js@1.16.0/dist/umd/popper.min.js, https://stackpath.bootstrapcdn.com/bootstrap/4.4.1/js/bootstrap.min.js
 * BONUS, create a Sticky Footer using Bootstrap and use sub-rows and sub-columns. --- Done.
-Issac
+Added the sticky footer and nested several rows and columns --- Issac

 ### Features and Comments
 * All the displayed pictures have working links to other sites.